LibraryCarpentry/week-one-library-carpentry-DEPRECATED/README.md

 **NOTE: materials used for initial workshop.
-Now superceded by [https://github.com/data-lessons/library-data-intro](https://github.com/data-lessons/library-data-intro)**
+Now superseded by [Data intro for librarians](https://github.com/data-lessons/library-data-intro)**

 ## Library Carpentry.
 Week One: Basics